kanaria69/Mainecoco/README.md

-## What does a pirate pay for his corn?
-A buccaneer!
+## What's red and bad for your teeth?
+A Brick.